 Important Dates for the Boxhulle family

 This web page shows only a small excerpt of our Boxhulle research.
-Another 171 words (12 lines of text) covering the years 1280, 1855, 1927, 1882, 1945 and 1571 are included under the topic Early Boxhulle History in all our PDF Extended History products and printed products wherever possible.
+Another 86 words (6 lines of text) covering the years 1280, 1855, 1927, 1882, 1945, 1571 and 1542 are included under the topic Early Boxhulle History in all our PDF Extended History products and printed products wherever possible.

 Boxhulle Spelling Variations

-and later Anglo-Norman documents.
+Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
+Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Boxhulle include Boxall, Buckshell, Boockshell, Boxull, Boxell, Boxhulle, Boxhall, Baxhall, Boxnell, Baxull, Boxsell, Bochshall and many more.